 While wearing masks in indoor areas is now optional, there are people in our community who will continue to wear them.
 We encourage people to respect their choice.
 Please also stay home from work or class if you are sick.
 When people stay home, they help prevent the spread of illness on campus and allow themselves the opportunity to recover.

 The University reserves the right to reinstate masking restrictions based on the Centers For Disease Control and Prevention and Rhode Island Department of Health guidance and conditions on campus and in the community.

 Testing on campus

-Faculty and staff who are symptomatic and/or exposed can contact their primary care provider, visit an urgent care center, or find testing sites in the community.
+Faculty and staff who are symptomatic and/or exposed can contact their primary care provider or visit an urgent care center.
 Staff and faculty members who test positive for the COVID-19 virus should notify their supervisors.
 Faculty and staff should also notify their primary care providers, particularly if they are immunocompromised or at risk for severe disease, to determine whether they are candidates for antiviral medication.